Benefits & Leave 16 min

 Workers’ comp coverage is often more complex for companies with remote employees.

 If you’re based in California but have remote employees in Nevada, for instance, you need to ensure that your workers’ compensation insurance covers both states.
-However, if your insurance company isn’t licensed in Nevada, then you may need to get another policy.
-Ask your insurance provider about their reciprocity clauses.
+However, if your insurance company isn’t licensed in Nevada, you may need to get another policy.
+To find out your coverage, ask your insurance provider about their reciprocity clauses.

 Do you need both workers’ comp and liability insurance?
 What’s the difference?

-Workers’ compensation provides coverage for workers who are injured in the course of performing their duties for work regardless of where that work occurs.
+Workers’ compensation provides coverage for workers who are injured or get sick in the course of performing their work duties, regardless of where that work occurs.

-Liability insurance covers anyone who happens to be on company property, not just workers, and typically does not cover events that occur off the company’s physical property.
+Liability insurance covers not just workers but anyone who happens to be on company property.
+It typically doesn’t cover events that occur off the company’s physical property.

 Is workers’ compensation required for remote employees?

-In the US, workers’ comp is required for private employers with at least one employee.
+In the US, workers’ comp is required for private employers with at least one employee, whether that employee works onsite or remotely.
 Texas is the only state where workers' compensation is not mandatory for private companies.

 Use Remote’s employee misclassification risk tool to check whether your contractors are classified correctly.
-With Remote Global HR, you can offer mandatory and competitive benefits based on local employment laws.
+With Remote’s Global HR, you can offer mandatory and competitive benefits based on local employment laws.

 How does workers’ comp apply to remote employees?

-You might think if a remote employee is working from home, how can they become injured on the job?
-But is is possible to suffer from a work-related illness or injury, even if you never step into the workplace.
+You might think, if a remote employee is working from home, how can they become injured on the job?
+But it is possible to suffer from a work-related illness or injury, even if you never set foot into your employer’s workplace.

 Companies have little control over remote employees’ safety because they can’t oversee their work environment.
-It’s also difficult to find a reliable witness in the case of an incident.
+It can also be difficult to find a reliable witness in the case of an incident.

-So, how can you tell if your remote employee's claim qualifies for workers’ compensation?
+So, how can you tell if your remote employee's injury claim qualifies for workers’ compensation?

 There are two main requirements for a workers’ comp claim, whether the incident occurred in the office or remotely: